croquet/multiblaster-tutorial/README.md

 There's an even more polished game with some gimmicks at https://github.com/croquet/multiblaster/

 One of its gimmicks is that if the initials contain an emoji, it will be used for shooting.
+The trickiest part of that is properly parsing out the emoji, which can be composed of many code points 😉

 You can play it online at https://croquet.io/multiblaster/